eriksank/rpc-websocket/README.md

  });
 ```

-_Rpc WebSocket_ allows you to write remote function calls over a websocket in this way.
+_Rpc WebSocket_ allows you to make remote function calls over a websocket.

 <a name="definitions"></a>